July 03, 2022 by Arden Montgomery

 This Pinot, however, was raised to go with land-only fare, making it a unique bottle within the wider genre.
 That doesn’t mean it can’t be served with seafood, however.
-Light tannins, energetic acidity, and a fruity and spicy tasting profile make the food-friendly Cargaux Pinot an ideal match for your surf and turf.
+Light tannins, energetic acidity, and a fruity and spicy tasting profile make the food-friendly Les Athlètes Du Vin Pinot Noir an ideal match for your surf and turf.

 You better be having lobster tails and wagyu filet topped with beluga caviar if you’re bent on having this bottle of bubbles at your table.
-The “heart of the tank” Champagne offers a beautifully savory palate emergent from the 80/20 blend of Chardonnay and Pinot Noir grapes.
+This is Delavenne’s flagship cuvée, only produced in exceptional years.
+It is 100% grand cru fruit, with only the best bunches used.
+It really doesn’t get much better than this.
 Bold enough for beef and an ideal companion for shrimp, pop the cork when you tuck into your mains, but make sure the bottle sticks around for dessert.

 This may be the only red wine in the cellars at Argaux that specifically pairs with both red meat and shellfish.
 We would expect nothing less from a Tempranillo de Espana, if we’re honest.
 An especially delicious vintage, this Rioja from Rioja is jammy, earthy, sweet and spicy from nose to tongue – we fantasize about being able to spread these flavors on toast.